PUMPING INTO YOUR HOME, AND AROUND YOUR YARD

 So how is the water actually delivered?
-Our systems can be used in many ways.
+Our systems can be used in many ways, to pump water to a pressure tank, uphill or to a non-pressurized reservoir.

-The Simple Pump can, of course simply deliver water to the well head, or through a hose connection to another location around your property.
-You can deliver water to a bucket, hose nozzle or non-pressurized tank.
+The Simple Pump can, of course simply deliver water at the well head to a bucket, or through a hose to another location around your property... open flow or to a non-pressurized tank.

 You would need just one one extra item, our "CV-1 Check valve with pressure gauge".
 This can be located on the line beside the Simple Pump, or other convenient location between the pump and the point of delivery.
 The one-way valve allows you to pump into pressure while preventing the pressure pushing back on the release half of each pumping cycle.